gkaf89/NCC-Trainings/Courses/docs/cuda/exercise-3.md

+We will now look into the basic matrix multiplication.

 <figure markdown>
 ![](/figures/mat.png){align=center width=500}
 <figcaption>b</figcaption>
 </figure>

- - Allocating the CPU memory for A, B, and C matrix
+ - Allocating the CPU memory for A, B, and C matrix.
+   Here we notice that the matrix is stored in a
+   1D array because we want to consider the same function concept for CPU and GPU.
 ```c
 // Initialize the memory on the host
 float *a, *b, *c;